20 Best OKR Software Shortlist

 Costs & Pricing for OKR Software

-When considering the cost of OKR software, it's important to consider the value you're gaining for your company.
+When considering OKR software pricing, it's important to consider the value you're gaining for your company.
 If you're running a small business or startup, you may be able to get away with a free version to track small team goals.
 However, a free plan won't have the same capabilities as a monthly paid offering.

 As a software buyer, it's important to understand the variety of available plans, and the differences in features, support, and prices.